rhodunda/pfwtfp-dice-thrower-atl-se-010620-gap/README.md

 ## Introduction

-In this lesson, we're going to build the beginning of a die game.
+In this lesson, we're going to build the beginning of a dice game.
 We're going to be writing this in a _procedural_ style.
 You shouldn't be thinking about `class` definitions or any of that stuff.
 Just write methods.